Efficient Quotients of Non-Commutative Polynomials: Introduction

 \section{Introduction}

-In symbolic mathematical computation it is important to have efficient algorithms for the fundamental arithmetic operations, including addition, multiplication and division.
-While linear time algorithms for additive operations are usually straightforward, considerable attention has been devoted to find efficient methods to compute products and quotients of integers, polynomials with integer or finite field coefficients and matrices with ring elements.
+In symbolic mathematical computation it is important to have efficient algorithms for the fundamental arithmetic operations of addition, multiplication and division.
+While linear time algorithms for additive operations are usually straightforward, considerable attention has been devoted to find efficient methods to compute products and quotients of integers, polynomials with integer or finite field coefficients and matrices with elements from a ring.
 For these, both practically efficient algorithms and theoretically important bounds are well known.

 For integer and polynomial division, efficient algorithms based on Newton iteration allow the computation of quotients in time proportional to multiplication.
 Until recently, these algorithms left the original domain to perform arithmetic in related domains.
 For integers, this involved computing an approximation to the inverse of the divisor in extended precision approximate arithmetic or in a residue ring, and for polynomials it involved computing the inverse of the reverse of the divisor polynomial in ideal-adic arithmetic.